TejasRGitHub/Log-Analysis-MapReduce/README.md

 For Running Task 4:
 `yarn jar <file path to the jar file>/HW1_MapRed-assembly-0.1.0-SNAPSHOT.jar org.CS441HW1.runMapReduce4 /user/<user name>/input /user/<user name>/output`

+Note - The timeinterval, pattern to match the log message, and other configs are set in application.conf.
+In order to change these please open the project in IntelliJ editor and edit them in the application.conf and create a fat Jar by issuing `sbt assembly` from the terminal.

 ## Running on AWS EMR

 Once you have generated the jar file, login into the AWS Account and create an S3 bucket and put your jar and input logs files there
+****** ADD this section *******

 ## Input / Log files used for this project